THE CASH RAILWAY WEBSITE

 David Griegs, Harlesden High Street.
 "Each counter was connected by wire to a central cashier sitting in a little room high up, along which the money and receipt was [sic] sent backwards and forwards in a metal cylinder."
 'Little Red Monkey' posting to Whirligig Message Board 24/5/05

 Grouts (drapers), 397 Green Lanes, Palmers Green.
 Gipe system in situ until closure in April 2002.
 System is being moved to East Anglia Transport Museum.
 (I visited in 2002).
+Video about the shop on Youtube.
 Photograph taken soon after closure in Morrison.

 Haberdashers, Coldharbour Lane, Brixton.
 Later a bicycle shop.
 "Money whizzing upstairs in a pneumatic tube."
 APT Self Help website